Roger Morris Park

 One year after her husband’s death in 1832 from injuries sustained in a carriage accident, Madame Jumel married former Vice President Aaron Burr in the mansion’s front parlor.
 The marriage was not a success, and the couple formally divorced in 1836.
 The immensely wealthy Madame Jumel became increasingly eccentric as time passed, and lived in the mansion until her death in 1865.
 The City bought the house from later owners, the Earles, in 1903.
 With the assistance of the Daughters of the American Revolution, it opened as a public museum the next year.

-Today, Morris-Jumel Mansion and Roger Morris Park are part of the Jumel Terrace Historic District.
-The house features nine restored, period rooms including George Washington’s office, a dining room glittering with 19th century ceramics and glass, and Eliza Jumel’s chamber, with a bed that she maintained had belonged to Napoleon.
+Today, the mansion and Roger Morris Park are part of the Jumel Terrace Historic District.
+Run by Morris-Jumel Mansion, Inc., the house features nine restored period rooms including George Washington’s office, a dining room glittering with 18th century crystal and glass, and Eliza Jumel’s chamber showcasing a bed that she maintained belonged to Napoleon.
 The third floor houses an archive and reference library.
-Morris-Jumel Mansion is owned by Parks & Recreation, is a member of the Historic House Trust of New York City, and operated by Morris-Jumel Mansion, Inc.